 - From the navigation pane, go to Protect > Applications > Exchange.

-The list of all Exchange clients appears.
+The Exchange page appears.

 - Click the Exchange client that contains the mailbox or folder that you want to delegate.